-People who have been told by NHS Test and Trace to self-isolate are now required by law to do so.
-To help support and enforce this new requirement, the government is providing funding for a new test and trace self-isolation payment scheme for people on low incomes who are unable to work while they are self-isolating because they cannot work from home.
+People who have been told by NHS test and trace to self-isolate are required by law to do so.
+To help support and enforce this requirement, the government is providing funding for a test and trace self-isolation payment scheme for people on low incomes who are unable to work while they are self-isolating because they cannot work from home.

 - be employed or self-employed but not furloughed

 - be unable to work from home and will lose income as a result